nixworks/public/news/2011/05/31/index.md

 ##### Assam
 ### [27 people are killed after their bus plunges into a gorge in Assam, eastern India. ](/news/2011/05/31/27-people-are-killed-after-their-bus-plunges-into-a-gorge-in-assam-eastern-india.md)
-_Context: India, Assam_
+_Context: Assam, India_

 ##### Crash of Air France Flight 447
 ### [Seventy-five additional bodies have been recovered from the wreckage of an Air France plane that crashed off the coast of Brazil two years ago, killing all 228 people aboard, bringing the total recovered so far to 127. ](/news/2011/05/31/seventy-five-additional-bodies-have-been-recovered-from-the-wreckage-of-an-air-france-plane-that-crashed-off-the-coast-of-brazil-two-years-a.md)
-_Context: Brazil, crash of Air France Flight 447_
+_Context: crash of Air France Flight 447, Brazil_

 ##### New Zealand government
 ### [New Zealand government experts predict that there is an almost one in four chance of another powerful earthquake in the Canterbury Region in the next 12 months. ](/news/2011/05/31/new-zealand-government-experts-predict-that-there-is-an-almost-one-in-four-chance-of-another-powerful-earthquake-in-the-canterbury-region-in.md)